history painting, 1780-1830

 people, terms, and concepts: Neo-classicism (also known just as Classicism), history painting, didactic, contemporary, realism, idealization, expression, upper classes (aristocracy), middle classes (bourgeoisie), lower classes (peasants and proletariat)

-In the late-eighteenth century a new style arose in opposition to the sensuous Rococo style: Neo-classicism.
+In the late-eighteenth century a there was a movement to revive the sylistic characteristic of the High Renaissance: Neo-classicism.
 Be able to recognize and discuss the characteristics of Neo-classicism in subject matter, form, and purpose:

 •its subject matter is almost inevitably taken from classical (Greco-Roman) history or mythology